naradashen/Daraz-Scraper/README.md

 # Daraz-Scraper

 This project is a web scraper for daraz.lk deals using Selenium.
-The script navigates through the deals on the Daraz website, extracts product information, and prints it.
+The script navigates through the deals categories on the Daraz website, extracts product information, and prints it.

 ## Prerequisites